Updated Mar 01, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics quantifies topic and sentiment on strike action and sociology, with drill-downs by subject and demographic segments.
-It highlights where negativity concentrates and where teaching strengths hold up, so teams can target mitigation, publish concise updates, evidence recovery of lost learning, and demonstrate equitable assessment decisions across the cohort.
+Student Voice Analytics quantifies topics and sentiment on strike action and sociology, with drill-downs by subject and demographic segments.
+If you want to unpack what the sentiment scores mean, see our guide to sentiment analysis for UK universities.
+It highlights where negativity concentrates, and where teaching strengths hold up, so teams can target mitigation, publish concise updates, evidence recovery of lost learning, and demonstrate equitable assessment decisions across the cohort.
+Explore Student Voice Analytics to benchmark strike-related sentiment by subject and cohort, and track whether mitigation is improving perceptions over time.

 Request a walkthrough